PreciousIbe/Altschool_final_exams/Readme.md

 ### 1. Data Ingestion into PostgreSQL

-- **Download Dataset**: Obtain the Brazilian E-Commerce dataset from [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
+- **Download Dataset**: Obtain the Brazilian E-Commerce dataset from [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) into your local laptop.

 - **Setup PostgreSQL**:
   - Configure PostgreSQL using Docker and Docker Compose.
   - Create a database named `e_commerce`.

-- **Create Tables/Ingest Data**: Load the data into PostgreSQL tables using an `init.sql` script  that can be found in the `infr_setup` folder during Docker setup.
+- **Create Tables/Ingest Data**: Load the data into PostgreSQL tables using an `init.sql` script  that can be found in the `infra_setup` folder during Docker setup.

+### 2. Configure Apache Airflow

+- **Install Airflow**: Integrate Airflow into the Docker Compose setup as a service.

+- **Create DAG**:
+  - Design an Airflow Directed Acyclic Graph (DAG) for orchestrating the ETL workflow.

+### 3. Load Data into BigQuery

+- **Setup BigQuery**:
+  - Create a new project on Google Cloud Platform (GCP).
+  - Enable the BigQuery API and set up a service account and dataset for the e_commerce data.

+- **Load Data**:
+  - Use Airflow to extract data from PostgreSQL.
+  - Load the processed data into BigQuery.